intel/intel-extension-for-tensorflow/examples/quantize_inception_v3/README.md

 ### Intel® Extension for Tensorflow* Version

-Please install Intel® Extension for Tensorflow* > 1.1.0 and newer for this feature.
+Install Intel® Extension for Tensorflow* > 1.1.0 for this feature.

 ### Enable oneDNN Graph